- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 How is endometriosis treated?

-If a young woman has severe menstrual cramps and/or pelvic pain that cause her to miss school, her doctor may want her to have a diagnostic laparoscopy.
+If someone has severe menstrual cramps and/or pelvic pain that causes them to miss school, their doctor may want them to have a diagnostic laparoscopy.
 If endometriosis is found, treatment falls into the following categories:

 - Lifestyle changes: Exercise, a healthy diet, and getting enough rest helps to manage pain.
 Relaxation techniques such as yoga and meditation can also help.

-- Medical suppression: Hormonal treatment works by shutting off hormones made by the ovaries, which temporarily stops a woman’s period and lowers the estrogen level.
+- Medical suppression: Hormonal treatment works by shutting off hormones made by the ovaries, which temporarily stops a person’s menstrual cycle and lowers the estrogen level.

-- Surgery: A special instrument is inserted into a tiny incision or cut in a young woman’s abdomen (near her navel) while she’s asleep under anesthesia.
+- Surgery: A special instrument is inserted into a tiny incision or cut in the abdomen (near thenavel) while the person is asleep under anesthesia.
 Visible endometriosis is destroyed or removed.

-- Pain treatment services: Your friend, (sibling or partner) may be referred for pain treatment services where she may be evaluated for physical therapy, biofeedback, or another technique to help with pain control.
+- Pain treatment services: Your friend, (sibling or partner) may be referred for pain treatment services where they may be evaluated for physical therapy, biofeedback, or another technique to help with pain control.

 - Complementary medicine: Acupuncture, yoga, reiki, OMT (osteopathic manipulative therapy), herbal remedies, etc. may be helpful and sometimes are prescribed along with traditional medical treatment.

 The goals of treatment should be aimed at relieving pain, controlling the progression of endometriosis and preserving fertility for future childbearing.
 Comprehensive and early treatment can make a big difference in improving a young person’s quality of life.